antonsmit30/customer-api/README.md

 --------------

-Description : The following api will save customer device details starting with the BB-team devices.
+Description : The following api will save customer device details starting with the devices.

 Required Packages: